SathesanThavabalasingam/WildFire/README.md

 ![alt text](./WildFireApp/static/img/tfidf.png)

-### Topic Modelling with Latent Dirilecht Allocation
+### Topic Modelling with Latent Dirichlecht Allocation

 To create a structure that dynamically reflects specific project content, topic modelling can be used.
 Specifically, Latent Dirilect Allocation (LDA) is a NLP technique that can extract relevant topics from a corpus of documents in an unsupervised manner.
 Description of LDA

 ![alt text](./WildFireApp/static/img/lda.png)

-α is the per-document topic distributions, β is the per-topic word distribution, θ is the topic distribution for document m, φ is the word distribution for topic k, z is the topic for the n-th word in document m, and w is the specific word
+α is the per-document topic distributions,

+β is the per-topic word distribution,

+θ is the topic distribution for document m,

+φ is the word distribution for topic k,

+z is the topic for the n-th word in document m,

+w is the specific word

 In the plate model diagram above, you can see that w is grayed out.
 This is because it is the only observable variable in the system while the others are latent.
-Because of this, to tweak the model there are a few things you can mess with and below I focus on two. α is a matrix where each row is a document and each column represents a topic.
-A value in row i and column j represents how likely document i contains topic j.
+Because of this, to tweak the model there are a few things you can mess with and below I focus on two.

+α is a matrix where each row is a document and each column represents a topic.
+A value in row i and column j represents how likely document "m" contains topic "k".
 A symmetric distribution would mean that each topic is evenly distributed throughout the document while an asymmetric distribution favors certain topics over others.
 This affects the starting point of the model and can be used when you have a rough idea of how the topics are distributed to improve results.

+β is a matrix where each row represents a topic and each column represents a word.
+A value in row i and column j represents how likely that topic "k" contains word "w".
+(How much a topic likes a word)

+1. Each word that appears in the corpus is randomly assigned to one of the "k" topics.
+2. LDA iterates through each word "w" for each document "m" and tries to adjust the current topic – word assignment with a new assignment.
+3. A new topic “k” is assigned to word “w” with a probability which is a product of two probabilities p1 and p2.
+The first probability, p1 is based off of the proportion of words in document m that are assigned to a given topic.
+The second probability, p2 is based on the proportion of documents that contain word "w" for a given topic "k".
+4. This entire process continues until no more advancements can be made in the probabilities assigned to each word in the corpus.

 Taking a closer look at some of the visualized topics that have been extracted from the project discription, we can see that one of these topics is related to construction/renovation related content.
 Each topic is associated with a number of words as well as their probability of occurence within that designated topic.